 In a similar way, if it’s a combined church ‘carols in the park’ type event, you might start out with a purpose of outreach but when it comes to the script, different parties in the different churches may want to soften what is said so much, you barely say anything for fear of offending someone.

 It’s fine to have a focus on public relations if that is your main goal, just be aware of what you are trying to achieve and go for it.
 At the same time, bear in mind the incredible amount of work and money that goes into public events, combined with the amazing opportunity there will be for people to hear the good news, perhaps for the first time.
 One of the reasons I started Anton’s Antics was to provide live shows for public events where the good news is unmistakably clear but also so much fun, people of all ages and backgrounds ‘go with it’ and listen.
-If you’d like to catch a glimpse of the trio of characters and some of the art forms I use in the shows,make sure you sign up for the FREE video “How Can I Be Sure I’ll Go To Heaven?”, by clicking on the picture below.
-Only available for a LIMITED TIME:
+If you’d like to catch a glimpse of the trio of characters and some of the art forms I use in the shows,make sure you sign up for the FREE video below.
+You'll also get the free 11 point checklist to success at your next event!

 Also, watch out for too many agendas.
 If you push too many things nothing gets heard.
 For example, if you want to raise money to help the fire-fighters or struggling farmers in drought conditions, highlight domestic violence and share the good news you may be trying to hit too many targets.
 Less is more.